-There are hundreds of data points created by each user in a single visit of a single webpage.
-These include the time they spend on the page, details about their browser and its extensions, their device, their location, their mouse movements etc. No one can manually analyze all that data and companies are automating this analysis.
+There are hundreds of data points created by each user in a single visit to a single webpage.
+These include the time they spend on the page, details about their browser and its extensions, their device, their location, their mouse movements, etc. No one can manually analyze all that data and companies are automating this analysis.

 AI and machine learning algorithms can make analysis faster and more accurate by speeding up data processing.
 With anomaly detection algorithms, organizations can find something that does not fit the expected pattern and act faster to solve the problem.
 We’ve written a comprehensive article about how AI shapes analytics, feel free to learn more.

 Examples of website analytics tools providing auto-generated insights include:

 Google Analytics insights

 Google Analytics insights section helps companies identify anomalies:

 Millimetric.ai provides anomaly detection capabilities based on multiple sources like Google Analytics, Google Search Console etc.